frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 ### Boundary Value Analysis

 Most often, the defect of a numeric range or sequential data can be found on its edges rather than the middle value.
-This technique is an extension of [Equivalence Partitioning technique](#equivalence-paritioning) that focuses on those edges to make sure the boundaries are set correctly as values on the boundaries are more prone to defect that ones that are within.
+This technique is an extension of the [Equivalence Partitioning technique](#equivalence-Partitioning) that focuses on those edges to make sure the boundaries are set correctly as values on the boundaries are more prone to defect than ones that are within.

-On this context, each partition will have _valid values_ and _invalid values_.
+In this context, each partition will have _valid values_ and _invalid values_.

-The technique consider 100% coverage if all valid and invalid values for all partitions are tested at least once.
+The technique considers 100% coverage if all valid and invalid values for all partitions are tested at least once.

 #### Example